 Two German nationals were kidnapped from their yacht in the south Sulu Sea, near Palawan Island, in late April 2014.
 This underscores the ongoing threat of kidnapping in tourist locations in the Philippines.

 The Australian Government’s longstanding policy is that it does not make payments or concessions to kidnappers.
 The Australian Government considers paying ransoms increases the risk of further kidnappings.
+If you do decide to travel to an area where there is a particular threat of kidnapping, you should seek professional security advice and have effective personal security measures in place.
 For more information about kidnapping, see our Kidnapping threat travel bulletin.

-Central and western Mindanao, including the Zamboanga Peninsula and the Sulu Archipelago: We strongly advise you not to travel to central and western Mindanao (including the provinces of Zamboanga del Norte, Zamboanga del Sur, Zamboanga Sibugay, Lanao del Sur, Lanao del Norte, Cotabato City, North Cotabato, South Cotabato, Saranggani, Misamis Occidental, Sultan Kudarat, Maguindanao and the Sulu Archipelago and surrounding waters) due to the very high threat of terrorist attack, kidnapping, violent crime and violent clashes between armed groups.
+Central and western Mindanao, including the Zamboanga Peninsula and the Sulu Archipelago and the southern Sulu Sea area: We strongly advise you not to travel to central and western Mindanao (including the provinces of Zamboanga del Norte, Zamboanga del Sur, Zamboanga Sibugay, Lanao del Sur, Lanao del Norte, Cotabato City, North Cotabato, South Cotabato, Saranggani, Misamis Occidental, Sultan Kudarat, Maguindanao and the Sulu Archipelago and surrounding waters) due to the very high threat of terrorist attack, kidnapping, violent crime and violent clashes between armed groups.
 If you are in central and western Mindanao, you should leave immediately.

 Clashes between militants and the security forces in Zamboanga City in 2013 caused a large number of deaths and widespread destruction.
 Other attacks have occurred in urban areas such as Cotabato City and Cagayan de Oro.